vanditagoyal1997/depression-analysis/README.md

 ## Application created
 An end to end application was created using Flask to create a server and HTML, CSS and JS to create the user interface.
 To minimise human intervention in the process, a chatbot called DINA was created using ChatterBot to interact with the user and collect data (audio and video file)

-Used OpenFace toolkit created by Tadas Baltrušaitis in collaboration with CMU MultiComp Lab led by Prof. Louis-Philippe Morency. to analyse and extract Action Units data and Gaze data from video. https://github.com/TadasBaltrusaitis/OpenFace
+Used OpenFace toolkit created by Tadas Baltrušaitis in collaboration with CMU MultiComp Lab led by Prof. Louis-Philippe Morency to analyse and extract Action Units data and Gaze data from video. https://github.com/TadasBaltrusaitis/OpenFace

+## Future Plan
+1. Fix inputs to models in application
+2. Diversify training dataset
+3. Make models more robust and finding a better method to combine results
+4. Using previous records of a user for prediction over a period of time and exploring relevant weightages for the same
+5. Implementation of better security features to ensure user privacy